-Dallas Fort Worth Airport (DFW) Guide
+Dallas Fort Worth Airport DFW

-Getting to the Airport
+Getting to Know DFW Airport

 Dallas DFW Airport has five terminals, labeled A, B, C, D, and E. Terminal A has 26 gates, Terminal B has 47 gates, Terminal C has 28 gates, Terminal D has 28 gates, and Terminal E has 39 gates.
 Major airlines such as American Airlines, Delta Air Lines, and United Airlines use multiple terminals at DFW, so it's important to check your airline and terminal before arriving at the airport.